Voters' Resources

 Softedge Public Resources

-Softedge officeholder profiles give you several contact options including mailing address, phone, fax, social media links, and the officeholder’s website.
-To send an electronic message click the officeholder's website link.
-Softedge listings include federal, state and local elected officials.
-Free to use.
+Softedge officeholder profiles provide multiple contact options, including mailing address, phone, fax, social media links, and the officeholder’s website.